christiskatsouris/HD_Variable_Selection_under_endogeneity/README.md

 The R package ['Variable_Selection_GoF_testing_under_endogeneity'](https://github.com/christiskatsouris/Variable_Selection_GoF_testing_under_endogeneity) implements the coding procedure for the resarch project titled: "Variable Selection and Goodness-of-fit Testing in High-Dimensional Linear Models with Endogeneity" which is joint work with [Dr Panayiota Touloupou](https://www.birmingham.ac.uk/staff/profiles/maths/touloupou-panayiota.aspx), School of Mathematics, University of Birmingham, United Kingdom.

+## Methodology

+In this paper, wee propose a novel dimension reduction methodology which operates within a sequential variable selection framework.
+Specifically, a high dimensional vector of available covariates is scanned sequentially in order to identify the best correctly specified model and associated selected covariates, that is, the correct functional form.
+Furthermore, the statistical model under consideration tackles the aspect of endogeneity in high dimensional linear models.
+Our empirical application considers an important application for medical sciences.

 ## Installation (under development)

 The R package ['Variable_Selection_GoF_testing_under_endogeneity'](https://github.com/christiskatsouris/Variable_Selection_GoF_testing_under_endogeneity) will be able to be installed from Github.